mietechnologies/mietechnologies/README.md

 ## About MieTech, LLC
 <!-- information about MieTech, LLC -->
-MieTech, LLC was created in 2019 by [Brett Chapin](https://github.com/BAChapin) and [MichaelCraun](https://github.com/Michaelcraun) with the intention of making technology easier for everyone.
+MieTech, LLC was created in 2019 by [Brett Chapin](https://github.com/BAChapin) and [Michael Craun](https://github.com/Michaelcraun) with the intention of making technology easier for everyone.
 We accomplish this by following one simple rule: any technological solution should be better than any process currently used.

 ## Contact Us
 <!-- The various ways to contact MieTech, LLC -->